 There’s another way that an EV could support a solar system— what if the electric vehicle itself could serve as a battery for a solar system?

 EV batteries differ from solar batteries because they actually have much larger battery packs.
 For example, the Tesla Model S (an EV) has a 100 kilowatt-hours (kWh) capacity while the Powerwall (Tesla’s energy storage option) has a 13.5 kWh capacity.

-One example of this is the 2022 Ford Lightning model.
+One recent example of this in practice is the 2022 Ford Lightning model.
 With some additional equipment, this truck can become a backup generator for your home.
 They call this "Intelligent Backup Power", and it's a very interesting glimpse into the developing EV/PV relationship.

 The Future of the EV and PV Relationship

 Although it would be fun to take credit for making this connection between PV and EV, it obviously isn’t mind-blowing or new.
 Lots of people have been thinking about these possibilities for quite a while.